Sanok: Middle Ages

-In 981, Sanok along with several other Cherven gords, then inhabited by the Slavic tribe of Lendians, was made a part of Red Ruthenia, when Vladimir I of Kiev invaded the area and took it over from Poland.
+The earliest mention of the region where Sanok is located comes from Nestor the Chronicler, who described how in 981, the surrounding areas, along with several Cherven gords, then inhabited by the West Slavic tribe of Lendians, was made a part of Red Ruthenia, when Vladimir I of Kiev invaded the land and took it over from the Duchy of Poland.
 In 1018, the settlement along with the surrounding region returned to Poland, and in 1031, was again recaptured by Rus'.
+Sanok and the region then again returned to Poland in 1069, only to be made part of Rus' in 1085.
 In 1339, the town was given the Magdeburg law by Boleslaw-Yuri II of Galicia.

 Sanok was mentioned in the Ruthenian Hypatian Codex chronicle, where one can read that in the year 1150: The Hungarian King Géza II of Hungary crossed the mountains and seized the stronghold of Sanok with its governor as well as many villages in the Przemyśl area.
 The same chronicle refers to Sanok twice more, stating that in 1205 it was the meeting place of a Ruthenian princess Anna and a Hungarian king, and that in 1231 a Ruthenian prince made an expedition to "Sanok - Hungarian Gate".

 During the Galicia–Volhynia Wars, Sanok was seized by King Casimir III of Poland, who reconfirmed its municipal status on 25 April 1366, and made it a royal city of the Polish Crown.
 At that time Sanok became the centre of a new administrative district called Sanok Land, a part of the Ruthenian Voivodeship.
 Several courts of justice operated in the town, including the municipal and rural courts of lower instance and also the higher instance court for the entire Sanok Land, based on the German town law.
 Germans settled in the territory of the Kingdom of Poland (territory of present-day Subcarpathian Voivodeship) from the 14th to 16th centuries (see Ostsiedlung), mostly after the region returned to Poland in 1340, when Casimir III of Poland took the Czerwień towns.